boningdong/cmake-stm32/Readme.md

 # Introduction
 This is a stm32 build system based on CMake.
-The goal of this template is to let user configure the UserConfig.cmake file only to compile a project that suppports FreeRTOS and HAL libraries.
+The goal of this template is to let user only configure the UserConfig.cmake file to compile a project that supports FreeRTOS and HAL libraries.
 For relatively simple projects, this should be enough.

 # Usage
 1. Configure the UserConfig.cmake file